MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_d3dextendedcaps.md

 ### -field dwMinTextureWidth

+Specify the minimum texture width, in pixels, supported by the driver or device.
+This member is typically a power of 2.
+These members are provided as hints to the application, and it is the application's responsibility to adjust texture sizes when necessary.

 ### -field dwMaxTextureWidth

+Specify the maximum texture width, in pixels, supported by the driver or device.
+This member is typically a power of 2.
+These members are provided as hints to the application, and it is the application's responsibility to adjust texture sizes when necessary.

 ### -field dwMinTextureHeight

+Specify the minimum texture height, in pixels, supported by the driver.
+This member is typically a power of 2.

 ### -field dwMaxTextureHeight

+Specify the maximum texture height, in pixels, supported by the driver.
+This member is typically a power of 2.

 ### -field dwMinStippleWidth

+Specify the minimum stipple width, in pixels, supported by the driver.

 ### -field dwMaxStippleWidth

+Specify the maximum stipple width, in pixels, supported by the driver.

 ### -field dwMinStippleHeight

+Specify the minimum stipple height, in pixels, supported by the driver.

 ### -field dwMaxStippleHeight

+Specify the maximum stipple height, in pixels, supported by the driver.

 ### -field dwMaxTextureRepeat